Removing a Lien in South Dakota

 Once you've completed payment on your car loan, there are several ways you can release the lien on your South Dakota car title.

 If your lienholder is a participant in the South Dakota Motor Vehicle Division' Electronic Lien & Title program, they can simply remove your lien electronically.
 Once the lien is released a paper title will be mailed to you.

-If your lienholder has your paper title, they are required to send the lien-free title to your SD county treasurer within 10 business days of receiving your final payment.
+If your lienholder has your paper title, they are required to send the lien-free title to your SD county treasurer within 20 days of receiving your final payment.

-In cases where you have your own paper car title, your lienholder will be required to send a lien release to you within 10 business days of receiving your final payment.
+In cases where you have your own paper car title, your lienholder will be required to send a lien release to you within 20 days of receiving your final payment.
 It is then your responsibility to bring the title and the lien release to your local South Dakota county treasurer's office to have the lien removed.